isomerpages/mlaw-acd/_regulated-dealers/3-list-of-registered-dealers.md

 **Note:**

-* The registered dealers in the list are regulated by the Registrar of Regulated Dealers for anti-money laundering and countering the financing of terrorism in their business of regulated dealing<sup>2</sup> or business as intermediaries for regulated dealing.
+* The registered dealers in the list are regulated by the Registrar of Regulated Dealers **<u>for anti-money laundering and countering the financing of terrorism</u>** in their business of regulated dealing<sup>2</sup> or business as intermediaries for regulated dealing under the Precious Stones and Precious Metals (Prevention of Money Laundering and Terrorism Financing) Act 2019 (“**PSPM Act**”).

+Precious stones and precious metals may be offered in various forms of investment schemes, financial products and services.
+These offerings as a form of investment and wealth solutions are **<u>not</u>** regulated under the PSPM Act, which aims to safeguard the precious stones and precious metals dealers sector against money laundering and terrorism financing.
+MoneySense is Singapore’s national financial education programme.
+Useful information relating to investments is available at https://www.moneysense.gov.sg/investments.
+If you suspect that an investment scheme could be fraudulent or is being misused for any illicit activity, you should report it to the police immediately.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;border-width:1px;border-style:solid;border-color:black;margin:0px auto;}